tmolteno/disko/README.md

 ## Changelog

+0.7.0b2 New adaptive meshing on gradient
-0.6.0b9 Report Nyquist resolution
+0.7.0b1 Add adaptive meshing and --adaptive option 0.6.0b9 Report Nyquist resolution
 0.6.0b7 MS were being read incorrectly - the UVW are measured in meters, not wavelengths!
 0.6.0b6 Correct field pointing from measurement sets.